|Long Dong (Dragon Cave)

 For those of you who have smart phones, you can download the MP application ($$$) and view all of the information posted here at the crag.
 It could save you a lot of trouble.

 The character of the climbing is unique from anything else I've climbed.
 The crashing waves, the sunshine, the terraces of stone, the perfect swimming pools, and thorny pandanus plants all contribute to the exotic feel of this place.
 Although the Dragon Cave has its own completely unique character, it could be compared to the Gunks of New York state, for its inordinate traditional style and juggy roofs, as well as Arapiles in southern Australia, for the color and texture of the stone, and the isolated setting.
-There are a few multi-pitch routes here, but a single 60m rope should get you to the top of every route.
-It may not get you back down though.
+Most of the cliffs are less than 30m tall, and the solid portions shorter still, but a few big adventure climbs do exist.
 Many of the crags are separated by 5-10 minutes that involve a lot of boulder hopping, scrambling, and sometimes even traversing, which can be treacherous for the inexperienced outdoorsman.

 The rock is dense but coarse "sandstone" - probably more aptly called "quartz conglomerate."
-The rock itself comes in many shades, ranging from dull gray to striking hues of black, red, orange, gold, and silver.
-There are large crystals and inclusions that bite on the fingers and shoes that keep the rock generally extremely high friction, though ocean spray and hot temperatures can certainly take their toll on some days when the surf or sun is high.
-Some areas have beautiful clusters of fully-formed quartz points sticking out of the face as climbing features or out of the cracks.
-The latter of these can be generally avoided, but when not are uncomfortably sharp.
-Between the crystals and high friction, it is best advised to tape up for trad climbing at Long Dong if you plan to climb for multiple days- to save the skin.
-Beware that the course and undulating stone, though compact and hard, may make placing trad placements complex, so as to insure that the pieces have a good amount of surface contact and will not pop out.
+The rock itself comes in many shades, ranging from dull gray to black, red, orange, gold, and silver.
+There are large crystals and inclusions that bite on the fingers and shoes that keep the rock generally high friction.
+Some areas have beautiful clusters of fully-formed quartz points as climbing features.
+Between the crystals and high friction, it is best advised to tape up for trad climbing if you plan to climb for multiple days, so as to save the skin.
+Beware that the coarse and undulating stone, though compact and hard, may make placing trad gear complex.

-The climbing here is regulated by the community of climbers.
-Retrobolting is forbidden, ask locals or the route-setters (better!) before putting in or cutting off any bolts, and clean up after yourself.
+The climbing here is regulated by the community.
+Ask locals before you power up yours tools and clean up after yourself.
 There is no government body that has to be kept in the loop about development here.
-There are plenty of lines remaining for FA's if you are adventurous, though those will either require bolts, boldness, or be 5.11 and over.
-The existing climbs are a mix of over 500 sport and trad climbs.
-The grades run the entire spectrum of difficulty, but seem to be centered around 5.10 and are fairly honest until you reach 5.11, at which point the relative difficulty is all over the map.
+It should be noted that although there are a large number of sport climbs, most of these can be (and have been) done partially or entirely on trad gear.
+The grades run the entire spectrum of difficulty, centered around 5.10 and fairly honest until you reach 5.11, at which point the relative difficulty is all over the map.

 Beware that this is a sea cliff.
 As with any such cliff there are local hazards.
-Some cliffs may be inaccessible depending on tide and weather (swell size) and yearly people, generally fishermen, are washed away to sea never to be seen again.
-Bolts here suffer from accelerated corrosion, and although most routes have new bolts, not everything has been upgraded.
-Some fixed hardware is in less than desirable condition.
-Generally speaking, you want to avoid mechanical bolts and clip glue-in bolts - though this can't be fully trusted either.
+Some cliffs may be inaccessible depending on tide and weather.
+Every year, some people (usually fishermen) are washed away to sea never to be seen again.
+Bolts here suffer from accelerated corrosion, and although most routes have new bolts and hardware, not everything has been upgraded.
 Check the "Bolts" note below.

 Top anchors are somewhat standardized.
 Usually there are two level or staggered glue-in bolts with quick-links.
 Some traditional climbs have rope-webbing-ring anchors that are solid as long as they aren't too sun-faded and crusty.
 Please do not remove any of the fixed hardware and never top-rope through it.